babiryegrace20/OrchardPlanner-GPT-GenAI/prd_final.md

 4.  **Action:** The user clicks the alert, reads the recommendation, and adds a corresponding task to the **Task Manager**.

 **Limitations:**
-*   **Data Loss:** As a frontend-only prototype, all data is lost upon refreshing the browser.
 *   **Mock Weather:** The AI analysis relies on hardcoded weather strings, meaning real-time accuracy is currently simulated.
 *   **Connectivity:** The AI features require an active internet connection to query the Gemini API.